conan-io/docs/examples/dev_flow/debug/debugging_visual.rst

 .. note::

+    **Static libraries**

-    PDBs can sometimes be generated for LIB files, but for now the feature only focuses on shared libraries and work with PDBs generated for DLLs.
+    PDBs can sometimes be generated for LIB files, but for now the feature only focuses on shared libraries and will only work with PDBs generated for DLLs.
+This is because the linking of PDBs and static libraries works differently than with shared libraries and the PDBs are generated differently, which doesn't allow us to get the name and path of a PDB through the ``dumpbin`` tool and will require different methods.

 Debugging without build files